-Thanks to the dramatic growth in both mass incarceration and occupational licensing, millions of ex-offenders are barred from following the career path of their choice.
+Thanks to the dramatic growth in both mass incarceration and occupational licensing, millions of Americans with criminal records are barred from following the career path of their choice.

 Meanwhile, nearly one in five Americans needs a license to work today—a fourfold increase from the 1950s.
 No longer limited to trades like law and medicine, many licenses require hundreds of hours of training or experience.
 One study by the Institute for Justice found that the average license for lower-income occupations requires completing nearly a year of education and experience, passing an exam, and paying $267 in fees.
 Moreover, many licensing burdens seem disproportionate to an occupation’s public safety risk.
 For instance, cosmetologists face more stringent requirements for their licenses than emergency medical technicians do for theirs.

 Since steady employment is a key means of preventing re-offending, it should come as no surprise that onerous licensing may worsen recidivism.
 A report from the Center for the Study of Economic Liberty at Arizona State University found that states with more burdensome licensing laws saw their average recidivism rates jump by 9%.
 By comparison, states with fewer licensing restrictions and no “good character” provisions had recidivism rates decline by 2.5%, on average.
 Notably, licensing burdens were second only to the overall labor market climate when it came to influencing recidivism rates.